makrai/notes/debnath-25-appraisal-to-affect-flow.md

       compared to general-domain corpora (Saha+ 2022)
   * which modalities and the number of participants in the conversation can impact the emotion annotation methodology as well (Pereira+ 2023, 2025)
-* Appendix provides a table to show the inconsistencies across emotion annotations in conversation corpora
+* Appendix, a table: inconsistencies across emotion annotations in convers corps

 ## 2.2 Affective Phenomena in Conversation